 And in Canada, Kinder Morgan sparked a national crisis in April when it halted all nonessential spending on the Trans Mountain project pending a guarantee from Trudeau’s government that the pipeline would be completed.

 At issue were “extraordinary political risks” stemming from resistance on the part of British Columbia’s provincial government, the company stated.
 Half a dozen First Nations had filed legal challenges to the pipeline, arguing that their land and waters would be threatened in areas they never signed over to the Canadian government, and Premier John Horgan proposed a temporary ban on any increase in tar sands oil shipments out of the province’s ports while a panel studied the potential consequences of a spill.
 In retaliation for obstructing production, Alberta’s provincial government prepared to cut off gasoline supplies to British Columbia.

-Trudeau, who campaigned on promises of carbon emissions cuts and reconciliation with First Nations, stepped in to buy the project — stating that the pipeline was in the “national interest.”statement.
+Trudeau, who campaigned on promises of carbon emissions cuts and reconciliation with First Nations, stepped in to buy the project — stating that the pipeline was in the “national interest.”A coalition of Indigenous organizers labeled the purchase a “declaration of war.”
+“We mean it literally.
+The military will be called,” Manuel and other organizers wrote in a statement.
 “It is the national pattern to use criminalization, civil action, and other penalties to repress Indigenous resistance to these policies by bringing to bear the weight of the law and police forces against Indigenous individuals and communities.”